Infomaker/NPWriterDevelopers/guides/writer-format.md

 ---

 # Writer format
+In this guide the format used by Newspilot Writer for articles and metadata or "concepts" are described.

 ## Article format
 In order for Newspilot Writer to render and process articles these need to be in a specific format.
 The format used is based on NewsML which is an IPTC standard (further explained in detail here [https://iptc.org/standards/newsml-g2/](https://iptc.org/standards/newsml-g2/){:target="_blank"}).